Four of those men, however, were no longer going to be freed, Al Jazeera’s Nour Odeh, reporting from the Beitunia, said.

 Israel said the delay was due to a request from the Palestinians, although Palestinian officials denied this.

-In another development, several international figures have written a letter to the Israeli prime minister, arguing that Israeli restrictions on cash shipments to Gaza banks, meant to weaken the territory's Hamas rulers, are largely counterproductive and ultimately harm Palestinian moderates.
+In another development, senior international officials have written a letter to the Israeli prime minister, arguing that Israeli restrictions on cash shipments to Gaza banks, meant to weaken the territory’s Hamas rulers, are largely counterproductive and ultimately harm Palestinian moderates.

 Israel imposed restrictions on Gaza after Hamas seized the territory in June 2007, ousting Fatah supporters.